Medicinal Chemistry

 Amnesic model:

-Various compounds such as ketamine-, scopolamine-induced amnesia in the rat
+Various compounds such as ketamine-, scopolamine-induced amnesia in the rat and mouse

 Mental retardation model